sandzOfTime/sportsblog/content/post/scouting-report-tyrese-haliburton.md

 ### He always finds the open man

 Recently I wrote about [Lamelo](https://www.sandstalkshoops.com/post/scouting-report-lamelo-ball/) and how I felt he is so good at reading and making the right plays.
 Haliburton in my eyes takes that to a next level.
 In most of the games I've watched of him, I can't recall one time during those games where he didn't try to make the right play or read, even if it didn't end up in a made basket.
-He doesn't look teammates off (sometimes to a fault), will find the open man if he sees him and he rarely ever forces plays.
+He doesn't look teammates off (sometimes, I wish he would), will find the open man if he sees him and he rarely ever forces plays.
 In a lot of ways, he reminds me more of Lonzo Ball than his actual brother.
 Here's him finding an open teammate off the pick and roll.

 <br>